The-Sunken-Isles-First-Mate/first-mate-fe/README.md

 This will take you to the user dashboard.

-2. Click Create Campaign
+2. Click 'Create Campaign'

 This will bring you to a form where you will be able to enter a campaign name, and invite any additional players to your campaign (they must have created an account prior).

-3. Click the Create Campaign Button
+3. Click the 'Create Campaign' Button

 This will navigate you to the campaign summary page, where you will see the name of the campaign, the current week (should start at 0), as well as a list of owned items.